RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 During the sorting algorithm, the volumes vector is used.
 All physical locations and bookshelves are erased, and as each volume is found in its correct order (outer loop), the ideal space in the bookshelf is found and updated by the auxiliar method of the SortSearch class "checkSpace(Volume&, Volume&, vector<Bookshelf>&)".
 This is done in the order from A-Z alphabetically to be able to take into account the space already occupied by previous volumes, remaining space in each shelf and bookshelf, while keeping the order already established.

-As one volume at a time is found and put in the correct order in the Insertion Sort, its "physical" location would be updated, keeping a real account of the remaining space for the next volume.
-Being this the main reason why the Insertion Sort algorithm was chosen and implemented.
+As one volume at a time is found and put in the correct order in the Selection Sort, its "physical" location would be updated, keeping a real account of the remaining space for the next volume.
+Being this the main reason why the Selection Sort algorithm was chosen and implemented.

 <br>